Emotions (Mariah Carey song): Accolades

 "Emotions" was nominated for the 1992 Grammy Award for Best Pop Vocal Performance, Female, losing to "Something to Talk About" by Bonnie Raitt.
 It won a BMI R&B Award, continuing Carey's unbroken streak of wins for this award.
 Carey was also nominated for Producer of the Year (non-classical), becoming the second woman to achieve this honor.

+"Emotions" is used in "Percy Jackson and the Olympians" Season 2 (2025).

 Chart performance

 On August 31, 1991, "Emotions" debuted at number 35 on the US Billboard Hot 100, becoming the highest debut of the week.
 It reached number one six weeks later, remaining at the top for three consecutive weeks, replacing "Good Vibrations" by Marky Mark and the Funky Bunch featuring Loleatta Holloway and replaced by Karyn White's "Romantic".
 "Emotions" became Carey's fifth single to reach number one in 15 months, and also gave her the distinction of being the first act to have their first five singles reach number one on the chart.
 It remained in the top 40 for 20 weeks and was one of four singles from Carey on the Hot 100's 1991 year-end chart, ranking 22.
 The song topped the Hot R&B/Hip-Hop Songs chart and became her second number one single on the Hot Dance Club Play chart.
 The Recording Industry Association of America (RIAA) eventually certified it Platinum on October 9, 2019.

 Outside the United States, it was Carey's most successful single since "Vision of Love" (1990), the lead single from her debut album.
 It topped the charts in Canada, becoming Carey's third chart-topper in the country.
 It also reached the top-five in Greece and New Zealand, and became her second single to reach the United Kingdom top 20 since her debut after “Vision of Love” reached number 9 the previous year.
 It was a modest hit in Australia, where it just missed the top ten, but its success in Europe was limited.